timobanaszak/hdm-chatbot-testinstanz/README.md

-# Getting Started with Create React App
+# hdm-chatbot-testinstanz
+A quick and dirty react app to test training phrases and intents with Google Dialogflow.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Getting started